Committee & Members

-Lorna McNeur is an Artist and a Retired Lecturer in Architecture of the University of Cambridge; where she was a full time Lecturer for sixteen years from 1989–2005, teaching design studio and lecturing in the history and theory of urban public space and garden design philosophy.
+An Artist and a Retired Lecturer in Architecture of University of Cambridge; where she was a full time Lecturer for sixteen years from 1989–2005, Lorna taught design studio and lectured in the history and theory of urban public space, and garden design philosophy.
 During these years, the Department ethos embraced philosophical, historical, and theoretical perspectives that encompassed symbolic meanings in architecture, appreciative of the Jungian ethos.
-After 2005, Lorna continued consulting work at the Department until 2017; totaling 30 years with Cambridge University, having begun her Master of Philosophy in the History and Theory of Architecture in 1987.
+After 2005, Lorna continued consulting work at the Department until 2017; totalling 30 years with Cambridge University, having begun her Master of Philosophy in the History and Theory of Architecture in 1987.

 As an Urban Analyst, she has conducted in-depth studies on the planning principles of New York City and Central Park, as well as Rome and Environs.
-These have been approached from history, theory, and philosophy perspectives, including the symbolic meaning of space and place, with a view towards informing contemporary design of urban public space.
+These have been approached from history, theory, and philosophy perspectives, including the symbolic meaning of space and place, with a view towards learning from history to inform contemporary design of urban public space.
 In particular, she studies the relationships between the planning of gardens and the planning of cities (eg: NYC and Central Park), and how the two can inform each other about contemporary public space issues, on many different levels, including: experiential, psychological, symbolic, spiritual, personal, practical, political, et al.

 Lorna has also completed an advanced training and practiced in Body Psychotherapy.
-She integrates her architecture and psychotherapy work into Environmental Psychology; working with issues such as environment and emotions, spatiality and perception.
-She has worked most enjoyably with the Cambridge Jungian Circle, as Events Secretary, for the past two years.
+She integrates her architecture and psychotherapy work into Environmental Psychology; working with issues such as environment and emotions, psychology and space.
+She has very much enjoyed her association with the Cambridge Jungian Circle, these past few years.
 Lorna is an Artist who is currently focussing on ceramic sculpture.
-Her website embodying the Alchemy of Art and Architecture can be seen at lornamcneur.org

 Lorna enjoys creative writing, ceramics, singing, photography, music, and far too many other such creative endeavours.
 She welcomes all connections with others in Active Imagination realms.